Whether you start on your 17th birthday or wait until later in life to learn, driving is a useful skill that gives you plenty of freedom.

 How many lessons do I need?

 You don’t have to complete a set number of hours to take your practical driving test.
-However, the RAC recommends a minimum of 45 hours of professional lessons before taking a test 1.

 You should prioritise feeling confident in your ability to drive safely rather than trying to pass your test quickly.